Trade Show Exhibit Display:

 Graphics and Banners

-You want your trade show exhibit display graphics and banners to grab people’s attention and draw them into your booth.
+You want your trade show exhibit graphics and banners to grab people’s attention and draw them into your booth.
 Most suppliers provide graphic services either in-house or on a contracted basis.

 Check out the work they have done for others.
 If you don’t like what you see, hire your own graphic designer to help produce artwork for your booth.